bayyangjie/Immigration-Analysis/Sales Dashboard/README.md

 # Sales Project Objectives
-This aim of this project is to help stakeholders, including sales managers and executives analyze sales performance and customers.
-This is achieved through the development of two dashboards namely the 'Sales Dashboard' and 'Customer Dashboard'.
+This aim of this project is to help stakeholders, including sales managers and executives analyze sales performance and customer shopping trends and behaviours.
+This is achieved through the creation of two dashboards namely the 'Sales Dashboard' and 'Customer Dashboard'.

 Please click [here](https://public.tableau.com/views/Sales_Dashboard_17338076965380/SalesDashboard?:language=en-GB&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link) to access the interactive dashboards on my Tableau public profile.